Birdlife, wildlife and the outdoor life: glamping at Horton View Farm Camping & Bell Tents

 Throughout the year flocks of goldfinches visit the feeders, along with blue tits, great tits, blackbirds, wood pigeons, robins, chaffinches, dunnocks, wrens, sparrows, thrushes, and over the meadows skylarks can be heard all summer long.

 The Merlin app has also picked up bullfinches, willow warblers and linnets, but I've not actually seen them so I can't be sure if they're actually here.
 I think I've seen a willow warbler but I have a long way to go to train my eyes to be able to ID some of these birds.
-The app is really helpful to get an idea of what you're looking for through the binoculars, but I wouldn't rely on it to get everything one hundred percent right.
+The app is really helpful to get an idea of what you're looking for through the binoculars, but I always prefer to identify them by sight.

 And there's more exciting bird news!
 Swallows have returned to nest in the old stables in our yard (see photo below), swooping at us every time we go in and out of the building.
 It's been fascinating to watch the progress of the nest-building.
 They work quickly, building from layers of mud, and I'm marvelling at how they've managed this in such a dry spring as there's very little water nearby!